prashantnitt07/first-repository-from-terraform/README.md

 # first-repository-from-terraform changed by mannully
-my first resource in terraform
+my first resource in terraform changed by mannully